 According findings from a study reported by Dickinson College, women who consume the highest amounts of animal protein were 39 percent more likely to have ovulatory infertility.
-However, the women who ate small amounts of plant-based protein had a substantially lower risk of infertility.
-If you're trying to conceive, and you eat a lot of meat, consider cutting back or switching to plant proteins for a while, like legumes, beans, and tofu.
+The women who ate small amounts of plant-based protein, however, had a substantially lower risk of infertility.
+If you're trying to conceive, and you eat a lot of meat, consider cutting back or switching to plant proteins like legumes, beans and tofu for a while.

 Eat Slower Carbohydrates

-Although carbohydrates have gotten a bad rap is the recent past, it's important to have a balanced diet when you're in the midst of family planning.
+Although carbohydrates have gotten a bad rap is the past, it's important to have a balanced diet when you're in the midst of family planning.
 To improve your chances, take Harvard Medical School's advice about which carbs to eat.
 "Choosing slowly digested carbohydrates that are rich in fiber, like whole grains, vegetables, whole fruits, and beans...can improve fertility by controlling blood sugar and insulin levels."
-Slow carb fertility boosting foods include fruits, vegetables, beans, and whole grains, like stone-ground oats or whole wheat pasta.

 Drink Whole Milk

-When you drink your next glass of milk, the University of Rochester suggests that you make it whole milk, instead of low fat or nonfat.
-According to the Nurses' Health Study, nonfat and low fat milk, which have had certain constituents removed, could have a negative effect on ovulation, but whole fat milk actually promotes conception.
+When you drink your next glass of milk, the University of Rochester suggests you make it whole milk instead of low-fat or nonfat.
+According to the Nurse's Health Study, nonfat and low-fat milk, which have had the cream partially or fully removed, could have a negative effect on ovulation, but whole milk actually promotes conception.

 Eat Healthy Fats